 Fly into the Fresno-Yosemite International Airport and enjoy quick and easy access to a rental car before hitting the road toward Madera.
 Known as the Madera Wine Trail, Highway 41 includes stops at 13 different wineries giving travelers a sample of all that California wine country has to offer.
-Don’t miss Home Grown Cellars in Madera.
-This seasonal butterfly sanctuary and pomegranate farm is a sight to be seen.
-Be sure to take home a jug of pomegranate juice or sample some homemade jelly.
-Grab lunch at Mountain Mike’s Pizza featuring a wide variety of toppings to please everyone in your party as well as gluten-free options.
+Grab a bottle of wine and a cheese & cracker lunch in town and enjoy lunch at Veterans Park next to the Madera Courthouse Museum.

 After lunch, head north and step back in time at the Fossil Discovery Center of Madera.
 It is the largest Pleistocene era fossil bed in the Western United States.
 See the fossilized remains of Columbian Mammoths, saber toothed cats, extinct species of antelope and giant sloths, or spend time excavating the remains of dire wolves and sabre-toothed cats in the mock dig area.

 Head back to Madera and book a room at the Hampton Inn.
 Enjoy dinner at the family-owned Vineyard Restaurant known for an extensive wine list, farm-fresh ingredients and dinner specials including thick-cut pork chops and pan-seared salmon salad.

 Take advantage of the continental breakfast at the Hampton Inn and then continue along the Fossils to Falls Trail towards Yosemite and stop in the town of Coarsegold to explore the museum and historic village.
 Coarsegold is the southernmost part of the California Mother Lode and still hides some small flecks of gold today.
 During the summer, the Peddlers Market is a great place to discover antiques, collectables and treasures of all kinds.